TheArjunAgarwal/haskell2025/chapters-typ/ch01_functions.typ

 = Variables

 #def(sub : "mathematical variable")[
-  A mathematical *variable* is a symbol or chain of symbols meant to represent a value that is arbitrary in some way, usually as a way to show that whatever process follows can be carried out with any arbitrary value.
+  A mathematical *variable* is a symbol or chain of symbols meant to represent a @definition_of_mathematical_value that is arbitrary in some way, usually as a way to show that whatever process follows can be carried out with any arbitrary value.

+  The following example should clarify further.
 ]

 For example, consider the following theorem - \